panzerdp/dmitripavlutin.com/content/posts/086-object-is-array/index.md

 commentsThreadId: is-array-javascript
 ---

-Checking whether a value is an array in JavaScrit might happen when you'd like to work with arrays, but the received value can be other than an array.
+Checking whether a value is an array in JavaScript might happen when you'd like to work with arrays, but the received value can be other than an array.

 In this post, you will find the 3 usual ways to detect a JavaScript array.